atrosekta/rust-electrical-wiki/content/index.md

 # The RUST Electrical Handbook

-All of the information you find here is comming from a [Google Doc file by @SwiftCoyote](https://docs.google.com/document/d/19hr2dKtooN_YDF7TUsTdpLGadEEy9iyEFp12wbPnIas/edit?usp=sharing), so thanks to him and all the people that contributed to it!
+All of the information you find here is comming from a [Google Doc file by @SwiftCoyote](https://docs.google.com/document/d/19hr2dKtooN_YDF7TUsTdpLGadEEy9iyEFp12wbPnIas/edit?usp=sharing), so thanks to him and all the people in the Rustricity Workshop community that contribute to it!

 THIS IS A WORK IN PROGRESS